telicent-oss/smart-caches-core/docs/cli/index.md

 Developers can spin up a SASL Plaintext secured Kafka cluster as described in the [Testing Kafka](../event-sources/kafka.md#testing-secure-clusters) documentation.

+For other SASL mechanisms, e.g. `OAUTHBEARER`, that require substantially more configuration then `--kafka-properties` should be used to supply a properties file with the necessary configuration.

 ### Kafka mTLS Authentication

 Communicating with a Kafka cluster using mTLS authentication is somewhat more involved as the user needs to provide SSL